 Status: In February 2016, the developer of the Remi Block (formerly known as the Vegas Block) closed on a \$2.8 million financing package for renovation of the property into 20 market rate apartments and three commercial storefronts.
 The City contributed \$200,000 to the financing package through its Revolving Loan Program.
 Further, the City has supported the project with a RSA 79-E Tax Relief Incentive benefit (valued at \$315,000), and a license for installation of balconies over the City's adjacent streets.
 The City is in discussions with the developer regarding use of municipal parking to support the project.
-The project is scheduled to be completed in early 2017.
+The project was completed in March 2017.

 In June 2016, the Planning Board approved the site plan and subdivision for the Bienvenue project, which will convert the former Sacred Heart Church to 10 condominiums.
 This project has garnered significant interest, as its units will push the price point for downtown residential living in Concord.
-Completion is expected in April 2017.
+Completion is expected in June.